CougarTasker/curriculum-vitae/README.md

 - Sept 2013 – Aug 2017
 - Achieved a 9(A*) in Maths, 5(B) in English, four A's, and two B's.
-- Completed the Bronze Duke of Edinburgh Award
+- Completed the Bronze Duke of Edinburgh Award.
 - Helped organise ChiPride event during the National Citizen Service Program.

 # Experience